-The university offers an education based on a liberal arts Core Curriculum and 44 undergraduate majors.
+The university offers an education based on a liberal arts Core Curriculum and 44 undergraduate majors in traditional format.
 Also available at JBU are academic opportunities for professionals and graduates.
 The JBU Degree Completion Program was established in 1993 to meet the needs of working adults and allows them to complete their undergraduate degree.
-Programs in the Graduate School, established in 1995, offer master's degrees in School Counseling, Community Counseling, Marriage and Family Therapy, Business Administration, Leadership and Ethics, Higher Education Leadership, and Curriculum & Instruction.
+In 1995, JBU began offering graduate classes.
+The Graduate School offers master's degrees in Business, Counseling, and Education.